opensafely-core/backend-server/tpp-backend/README.md

  - *IMPORTANT*: this ssh key **MUST** have a good passphrase.
- - *IMPORTANT*: this ssh key **SHOULD NOT** be registered with your Github account, we cannot push to git from TPP level 3 anyway.
+ - *IMPORTANT*: this ssh key **SHOULD NOT** be registered with your Github account, we cannot push to Github from TPP level 3 anyway.

 To generate a new key, open a git-bash terminal